Mango Trees

 The religious significance of mango leaves in Indian homes symbolizes prosperity and keeps out negative energy.

-Wood from Trees is sustainable
+Wood from Trees is Sustainable

 Mango Trees help in Carbon Capture